Article · Apr 24, 2026

 export type ProfileInput = z.infer<typeof profileSchema>;

 Five lines of schema.
-The error messages live inside the schema, not scattered through the form code. z.infer gives you the TypeScript type for free, so the form props can be typed as ProfileInput without duplicating the shape.
+Error messages live inside the schema, not scattered through the form. z.infer gives you the TypeScript type for free, so the form props can be typed as ProfileInput without duplicating the shape.

 Step 3: replace useState with useForm